 Please see the table attached here for details of our governing body

-The governing body has general responsibility for the conduct of the school with a view to promoting high standards of educational achievement
+The governing body has general responsibility for the conduct of both schools with a view to promoting high standards of educational achievement

 •Setting appropriate targets for pupil achievement at Key Stages 2, 3 and 4

-• Making sure that the curriculum for the school is balanced and broadly based
+• Making sure that the curriculum for the schools are balanced and broadly based

 • Reporting National Curriculum assessments and examination results

-• Appointing the headteacher and deputy headteacher, determining how the appointment of other staff will be managed and establishing procedures for management of staff conduct and discipline and staff grievances
+• Appointing the executive headteacher, heads of school and deputy headteacher, determining how the appointment of other staff will be managed and establishing procedures for management of staff conduct and discipline and staff grievances

 • Managing governors’ duties to pupils with Special Educational Needs under Section 317 of the Education Act 1996